-"Development" means any man-made change to improved or unimproved real estate including but not limited to, construction of surface water management systems, works, appurtenant works, structures, mining, dredging, filling, grading, paving, excavation, drilling operations, development of sewage disposal systems, or the alteration of the topography of a tract of land for purposes consistent with the occupation of agriculture, silviculture, floriculture, or horticulture including agricultural closed systems.
+"Development" means any man-made change to improved or unimproved real estate within a work of the district including but not limited to, construction of surfacewater management systems, works, appurtenant works, structures, mining, dredging, filling, grading, paving, excavation, drilling operations, development of sewage disposal systems, or the alteration of the topography of a tract of land for purposes consistent with the occupation of agriculture, silviculture, floriculture, or horticulture including agricultural closed systems.

-"Discharge Structure" means a structural device, usually of concrete, metal, etc., through which water is discharged from a project to the receiving water.

-"Earthen Dam" means a water impoundment in which the principal barrier is an embankment of earth or rock fill or combination of earth and rock fill.

-"Elevation" means the height in feet above mean sea level according to National Geodetic Vertical Datum or North American Vertical Datum.

-"Emergency Spillway" means the discharge structure designed to convey excess water through, over, or around a dam.

-"Emergency Spillway Hydrograph" means the hydrograph used to establish the dimensions of the emergency spillway.

-"Floodway" or "Regulatory Floodway" means the channel of a river, stream, or other watercourse and adjacent land areas that must be reserved in order to discharge the 100-year flood/one percent annual change of flood without cumulatively increasing the 100-year flood/one percent annual chance of flood elevation more than a designated height.

-"Freeboard" means the height between the maximum design water level and the top of the stormwater management system.

-"Normal Water Level" means the static design water elevation used when determining stage/storage design computations in a retention or detention area.

-"Open Basin" means a watershed in which the stormwater runoff has a surface water connection to the ocean during a 100-year flood event.
+- "Direct Hydrologic Connection" means a natural connection which occurs on an average of 30 or more consecutive days per year.
+In the absence of reliable hydrologic records, a continuum of naturally occurring wetlands may be used to establish a direct hydrologic connection. - "Discharge Structure" means a structural device, usually of concrete, metal, etc., through which water is discharged from a project to the receiving water. - "Earthen Dam" means a dam in which the principal barrier is an embankment of earth or rock fill or combination of earth and rock fill. - "Elevation" means the height in feet above mean sea level according to National Geodetic Vertical Datum or North American Vertical Datum. - "Emergency Spillway" means the spillway designed to convey excess water through, over, or around a dam. - "Emergency Spillway Hydrograph" means the hydrograph used to establish the dimensions of the emergency spillway. - "Floodway" or "Regulatory Floodway" means the channel of a river, stream, or other watercourse and adjacent land areas that must be reserved in order to discharge the 100-year flood/one percent annual change of flood without cumulatively increasing the 100-year flood/one percent annual chance of flood elevation more than a designated height.
+Unless otherwise noted, all regulatory floodways in the Suwannee River Water Management District provide for no more than one-foot rise in water surface elevations. - "Freeboard" means the height of the lowest point on the dam above the maximum design water level in the impoundment. - "Height of Dam" means the vertical distance as measured from the lowest elevation of the structure crest to the lowest point of natural ground, including any stream channel, along the downstream toe of the structure. - "Hydroperiod" means the duration of inundation in a wetland. - "Littoral Zone" means the portion of a wet detention or stormwater reuse pond which is designed to contain rooted aquatic plants. - "Minimum Rate of Flow" means the limit at which further withdrawals from a stream or other watercourse would be significantly harmful to water resources or ecology of the area. - "Normal Water Level" means the starting design water elevation used when determining stage/storage design computations in a retention or detention area.
+A retention or detention system may have two designated "normal water levels" associated with it if the system is designed for both water quality and water quantity. - "New Development" means any development which was not complete on the effective date of this chapter.

+"Off-line Treatment System" means a system only for water quality treatment that collects project runoff and has no direct discharge capability other than percolation and evaporation.
+A system utilizing detention with effluent filtration is not an off-line treatment system.

+"On-line Treatment System" means a dual purpose system that collects project runoff for both water quality and water quantity requirements.
+Water quality volumes are recovered through percolation and evaporation while water quantity volumes are recovered through a combination of percolation, evaporation, and surface discharge.

+"Open Basin" means all watersheds not meeting the definition of a Closed Basin.